WyahidBadri/react-assessment/README.md

 1. Tackle app above with React.
 Make sure to write clean code, with frequent git commits

+## Bonus

 2. Style that puppy and make it look goooooood.

-## Bonus

 When the user clicks a name, the app should render information about that Pokémon, including the name and weight.

 ## Super Bonus

 Feeling like a rockstar?
 Add the Pokémon's abilities to the rendered profile (see mockup above).

+##Completion

+Fork and clone this repo and submit it using an issue w/ wins, losses, challenges and your partner's name.